Ericsson Stock Soars 15 Percent Amid Profit Surge and Dividend Outlook

 The Trump administration's tariffs are another issue that Ericsson must handle.

 We have invested heavily in our supply chain.
-This gives us flexibility.
+That gives us flexibility.
 Then it is so that as a company, one would like to have long-term rules, because production is not something you move around on a monthly basis, says Narvinger.

 Research and development